Red Beads and Limited WIP Society

 Online diff tool

-Found this nugget today when comparing numerous of very long SQL-strings.
+Found this nugget today when comparing numerous very long SQL-strings.
 Yeah, yeah – I know; data access is a solved problem – but this app still got them.
 In spades!

 And I also agree with the developer of the tool: